webjsx/webjsx/README.md

 ## Getting Started

-The following is a basic example of how to use webjsx with its two main functions, `createElement` and `applyDiff`.

-### Creating Elements with JSX

 WebJSX fully supports JSX syntax, allowing you to create virtual DOM elements using `createElement` and update the real DOM with `applyDiff`.

 ```jsx